EXPLORE OUR WORK

-July 2019 - ongoing
+August 2019 - ongoing

 October - November 2019

 In the last decade, Arunachal Pradesh has witnessed a phenomenal approval rate for hydroelectric projects.
 One such, the Dibang Multipurpose Project, is touted to be India's largest dam.
-It has resonance with both promise and anxiety.
-Located in the biodiverse Dibang Valley, it is the traditional homeland of the Idu Mishmi peoples.
+It has resonance with both, promise and anxiety.
+Located in the extremely biodiverse Dibang Valley, it is the traditional homeland of the Idu Mishmi peoples.
 Their relationship with wildlife and the riverine ecosystem is one of respect and understanding, but stands threatened by changing externalities.
-As part of a scoping study, we conducted practical mapping exercises with decision-makers, community leaders and youth,
+As part of a scoping study, we conducted practical mapping exercises with decision makers, community leaders and youth,

-January - June 2019
+January - July 2019

 Although India has brought into effect a ban on single-use plastics, it still remains to be seen how discarded plastics can be removed from the environment, and repurposed.
 Based on participatory analyses and literature reviews, we presented how the principles of circular economy are being embodied in existing viable businesses models across India.
 The case studies demonstrate revolutionary change, through the transformation of something that is readily discarded (such as plastic bottles and fishing nets) into something of utilitarian value (such as houses).
 They highlight how social, environmental and economic value is being created across India by embracing resource efficiency and circularity.
 The project was funded by the EU (European Union), implemented by the Goa Government, GIZ and TERI (the Energy Resource Institute), with local partners CircleWallas.